leroythelegend/rough_idea_project_cars_cpp/README.md

 ./pcarscsv
 ```

-This will produce a set of CSV files for each lap, note the very first out lap is NOT recorded.
+This will produce a set of CSV files for each lap in the current directory, note the very first out lap is NOT recorded.

 I use plotjuggler-3 to view the CSV files (https://github.com/facontidavide/PlotJuggler).